 This is the amount you expect to make from the sale of goods or services.
-It’s the cash you bring in the door regardless of what you spent to get there.
+It’s all of the cash you bring in the door, regardless of what you spent to get there.
 This is the first line on your budget.
-It can be based on last year’s numbers, or based on industry averages if you’re a startup.
+It can be based on last year’s numbers or (if you’re a startup), based on industry averages.

 2. Your fixed costs